f1tenth/f1tenth_doc/getting_started/faq.rst

 General
 ----------------
-Where can I learn more about autonomous racing
+Where can I learn more about autonomous racing?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 There are different places where you find autonomous racing explanations and papers:
 1. `Autonomous Racing Survey <https://arxiv.org/abs/2202.07008>`_ Complete survey paper on the field of autonomous racing that covers all software and hardware aspects.